CybroOdoo/CybroAddons/hr_zk_attendance/README.rst

 ===============
 Used Libraries:

-*This integration is only applicable for the the device ZKteco model 'uFace 202'
+*This integration is only applicable for the the device ZKteco model 'uFace 202' & 'iFace990'
 * zklib
 you can install zklib library using "sudo pip install zklib"

+Compatible Devices

+*ZKteco model 'uFace 202'
+*ZKteco model 'iFace990'

 Author
 =======